-The next generation of cars will need Bluetooth solutions that support multiple, simultaneous Bluetooth connections to different Bluetooth enabled devices.
-The passenger might want to stream music from his or her device, while the driver might want to use his or her smart phone for hands-free telephony.
-In addition to the well-known Bluetooth use-cases hands-free telephony and music streaming, Bluetooth will be used to lock/unlock the car or to control an automatically parking car from a smart phone or a key fob.
-On motorcycles, a Bluetooth enabled helmet will allow riders to communicate between themselves.
+The next generation of cars will need Bluetooth solutions that support multiple simultaneous Bluetooth connections to different Bluetooth-enabled devices.
+The passenger might want to stream music from their device, while the driver might want to use their smartphone for hands-free telephony.

-OpenSynergy’s Blue SDK is the right solution to build such systems as it enables multiple connections to multiple devices over multiple Bluetooth profiles, simultaneously.
+OpenSynergy’s Blue SDK is the right solution to build systems that simultaneously enable multiple connections to multiple devices over multiple Bluetooth profiles.
 For example, when two drivers enter the car with their smartphones, both phones are automatically paired or connected to the in-vehicle head unit.
 Both smartphones within the car can run different activities via Bluetooth at the same time.
 For example, one can play audio streams while the other is downloading phone books.

 Blue SDK integrates all required profiles such as HFP (for hands-free telephony) or A2DP and AVCRP for media streaming.
 The new Low Energy Audio functionality significantly enhances the user experience of Bluetooth audio streaming by improving audio quality, reducing latency, and adding the ability to easily share audio.
 OpenSynergy’s implementation of LE Audio will continue its legacy of excelling where open source and consumer-grade Bluetooth stacks fall short.
 In addition to improved audio quality, it connects a lot more devices.